-Each such period is called an "Installment Restriction Period."
-Installment Restriction Periods are collectively referred to as the "Restriction Period."
-Subject to the following provisions, Restricted Shares subject to an Installment Restriction Period shall, as of the end of that Installment Restriction Period, be no longer subject to forfeiture (e.g., they will become "vested").
+Such period is referred to as the "Restriction Period."
+Subject to the following provisions, Restricted Shares subject to the Restriction Period shall, as of the end of the Restriction Period, be no longer subject to forfeiture (e.g., they will become "vested").

-- (b) As soon as reasonably practicable after the end of an Installment Restriction Period, the Custodian will instruct the Transfer Agent to remove the transfer restriction notation referred to in Section 1(c) of this Agreement; provided, however, that the Custodian shall not issue such instruction until the Participant has either (i) paid, or (ii) made provisions satisfactory to the Committee for the payment of, all applicable tax withholding obligations. - (c) If the Participant's employment with or other service to the Company or a Subsidiary terminates during the Restriction Period because of death or Disability (as defined in Section 22(e)(3) of the Code), effective on the date of that event all restrictions set forth in Section 3 of this Agreement will lapse in their entirety with respect to all of the Restricted Shares and all such Shares shall be vested. - (d) The vesting of Restricted Shares under this Agreement will result in the Participant's recognition of income for federal and state tax purposes (and/or foreign tax purposes, if applicable) and shall be subject to all applicable tax and tax withholding requirements.
+- (a) As soon as reasonably practicable after the end of the Restriction Period, the Custodian will instruct the Transfer Agent to remove the transfer restriction notation referred to in Section 1(c) of this Agreement; provided, however, that the Custodian shall not issue such instruction until the Participant has either (i) paid, or (ii) made provisions satisfactory to the Committee for the payment of, all applicable tax withholding obligations. - (b) If the Participant's employment with or other service to the Company or a Subsidiary terminates prior to the third anniversary of the Grant Date under circumstances which entitle the Participant to severance payments and benefits under that certain Change in Control Agreement, between you and the Company, dated as of June 8, 2022, without regard to whether a "Change in Control" has occurred for purposes thereof, or under any broad-based executive severance policy, plan or program maintained by the Company, the Restriction Period shall end on the Participant's date of termination and one hundred percent (100%) of the Restricted Shares shall vest as of such date. - (c) If the Participant's employment with or other service to the Company or a Subsidiary terminates during the Restriction Period because of death or Disability (as defined in Section 22(e)(3) of the Code), effective on the date of that event all restrictions set forth in Section 3 of this Agreement will lapse in their entirety with respect to all of the Restricted Shares and all such Shares shall be vested. - (d) The vesting of Restricted Shares under this Agreement will result in the Participant's recognition of income for federal and state tax purposes (and/or foreign tax purposes, if applicable) and shall be subject to all applicable tax and tax withholding requirements.
 The Company or any Subsidiary shall have the authority and the right to deduct or withhold, or require the Participant to remit to the Company, an amount sufficient to satisfy all applicable federal, state, local and foreign taxes (including Participant's FICA or employment tax obligations) required by law to be withheld with respect to the vesting of the Restricted Shares.
 The Company may, in its sole discretion and in satisfaction of the foregoing requirement, withhold, or allow the Participant to elect to have the Company withhold, Shares otherwise issuable upon the vesting of any of the Restricted Shares (or allow the surrender of Shares).
 Unless otherwise determined by the Committee, the number of Shares so withheld or surrendered shall be limited to the number of Shares that have a Fair Market Value on the date of withholding or repurchase no greater than the aggregate amount of such liabilities based on the minimum statutory withholding rates for federal, state, local and foreign income tax and payroll tax purposes that are applicable to supplemental taxable income.
 For purposes of this paragraph, such withheld or surrendered Shares shall be valued at the closing price of the Company's Common Stock in the New York Stock Exchange on the most recent trading day preceding the date of determination on which sales of the Shares occurred.